The Zamboni (magazine): Current developments

 In spring of 2006, The Zamboni ran a parody of the Weekly World News.
 This parody entailed a change in style from the then-used magazine format (book with staples) to a larger folded-tabloid format.
 This change proved so popular that, beginning in 2006–2007, that format became the regular one of The Zamboni.
 This allowed more space per issue, leading to an increase in photos and articles.
 News briefs particularly expanded, going from one page with no pictures, to three pages, often with a picture per article.

-As of the fall of 2009, The Zamboni has its front and back covers in addition to the sixth and seventh pages in color.

 In the fall of 2013, the editors redesigned the layout to a more recognizable, stylistic, and appealing format, reverting to a magazine style from the previous "tabloid" layout.
 Only the outside spread is in color, while the inside pages are in standard magazine grayscale.
 The new format includes several fake advertisements and a page for coupons to be used at on-campus establishments.
-These coupons are intentionally humorous in nature and no actual establishment was consulted in advance for the creation of these coupons.
-They are a ruse, a prank, and not to be taken seriously, or used seriously.

-In the fall of 2013, The Zamboni also established an online presence, social media presence, and expanded its scope of operation to include different kinds of humorous ventures. such as pranks or video humor.
+These coupons are intentionally humorous in nature.
+The Zamboni also established an online presence, social media presence, and expanded its scope of operation to include different kinds of humorous ventures. such as pranks or video humor.

 In the fall of 2014, The Zamboni established ventures in installation art and mixed media, creating fake statues and art exhibits on campus.
 In April 2015, amid the arrival of the new Jumbo statue, 'The Zamboni' staff made a cardboard replica and placed it on campus where the official statue would have gone.

 In spring 2015, The Zamboni launched its website and started publishing digital-only content in addition to its other projects.

-Controversy

-As Tufts's humor magazine, The Zamboni has sometimes sparked controversy with its articles.
-During one 2005 issue, an article was run that gave a list of how-tos to get kicked out of clubs on campus.
-One joke said that to get kicked out of SSARA (a sexual assault counseling group) one should say, "With an outfit like that, you should have expected it," to which some students took offense.
-The Zamboni responded to the controversy in the following week's Tufts Daily opinion section.